-- Criticality Accident of October 16, 1959.
-A bank of storage cylinders containing a uranium solution was air-sparged (air was bubbled violently into the solution to mix it).
-The cylinders were geometrically safe, but the sparging initiated a siphon that transferred 200 liters of the solution to a 5,000-gallon tank containing about 600 liters of water.
+- Criticality Accident of October 16, 1959 (Ginkel et al. 1960).
+A bank of storage cylinders • containing dissolved spent EBR-1 fuel elements with enriched uranium was air-sparged (air was bubbled violently into the solution to mix it).
+The cylinders were geometrically safe, but the sparging initiated a siphon that transferred 200 liters of the solution to a 5,000-gallon tank containing about 600 to 900 liters of water.
 The resulting criticality lasted about 20 minutes.
-No workers were exposed to gamma or neutron radiation because the criticality occurred in an unoccupied below-ground cell.
-Airborne activity spread through the plant through vent lines and drain connections, triggering alarms and an evacuation.
-Two people who evacuated received beta exposures as they passed the evacuation route area where radioactive gas was being released into the room from floor drains. - Criticality Accident of January 25, 1961.
+No workers were exposed to gamma or neutron radiation from the criticality because the criticality occurred in an unoccupied below-ground cell.
+Airborne activity with some entrained liquid spread through the plant through vent lines and drain connections, triggering alarms and an evacuation.
+Pressure in the vessel with the criticality removed about 900 liters of solution (76 liters remained in the vessel) and unexplainably moved about 600 liters into a companion vessel.
+High radiation level (>25 R/hr) was discovered near the RaLa area above the waste tank.
+Fields beyond the guardhouse were 2 R/hr.
+The high fields were probably due to the large activity in the dissolved spent fuel outside of its intended location.
+Two people who evacuated received internal exposures (< 30 mrem) as they passed the evacuation route area where radioactive gas was being released into the room from floor drains.
+Twelve evacuees received film badge doses from 2 to 50 rem (beta + gamma, mostly beta). - Criticality Accident of January 25, 1961.
 About 40 liters of uranyl nitrate solution (200 grams of uranium per liter) was forced upward from a 5-inch-diameter section of an evaporator into a 24-inch-diameter vapor disengagement cylinder, well above normal solution level.
 Analysts later assumed that air entered associated lines while operators were attempting to clear a plugged line and improve a pump.
 When the air bubble reached the evaporator, solution was expelled from the lower section, and a momentary criticality occurred in the upper section.
 Radiation triggered alarms, but no personnel received ≥100 mrem exposure (Stacy 2000).
-Concrete shielding walls surrounded the location of the criticality; the vent system prevented airborne activity from entering work areas; and equipment design prevented a persistent excursion.

-ICPP Criticality Accident of October 17, 1978.
+Concrete shielding walls surrounded the location of the criticality; the vent system prevented airborne activity from entering work areas; and equipment design prevented a persistent excursion. - ICPP Criticality Accident of October 17, 1978.
 A criticality event occurred in the first-cycle tributylphosphate extraction system in the CPP-601 process building at the ICPP.
 The incident resulted in no personnel injury, no onsite or offsite contamination, and no damage to equipment or property, and the plume traveled over uninhabited areas to the southwest of the site (Casto 1980).
 The criticality caused approximately 3×10^{18} fissions of 235U.
 The Atmospheric Protection System (APS) at INTEC, which became operational in 1975, significantly reduced particulate emissions, and filtered all releases associated with the criticality event.